 Set just outside the main village, The Claremont is the ideal base for you to enjoy everything the region has to offer.
 Well-appointed, self-contained apartments and units will make your stay very comfortable.Driving distance and time (approximate) for this leg: 271 kms / 168 miles : 3.3 hours

-Today you will cross the Rimutaka Ranges as you make your way to New Zealand's capital city, Wellington.
+Cross the Remutaka Ranges as you make your way to New Zealand's capital city, Wellington.
 Often compared to Melbourne, Wellington is vibrant cultural hub.Home to the nation’s centre of government.
 Legislation happens in the aptly named ‘Beehive,’ an executive wing attached to the Houses of Parliament.
-At one kilometre squared, the city centre (easily traversed on foot) has an international feel and is peppered with underground art shows, alleyway cafes and New York style delis.
+At 1km squared, the city centre (easily traversed on foot) has an international feel and is peppered with underground art shows, alleyway cafes and New York style delis.
 Take in the boardwalk view as you stroll to Te Papa Museum or indulge your cinematic side exploring Weta Workshop, the Oscar Award winning design studio for Lord Of The Rings.
 For a taste of vintage fashion, spend some time (and dollars!) on Cuba Street browsing the boutiques.
 Work off last night’s dinner with a cycling tour of Oriental Bay and undo your good work with a Hokey Pokey ice-cream in the sun.
 For those heading further down, the capital is where you board the ferry crossing the Cook Strait to the South Island.

 Taking a night tour of Zealandia wildlife eco-sanctuary is an unforgettable experience and one that comes highly recommended.
 A conservation success and safe haven for some of New Zealand's rarest native animals, Zealandia is home to many remarkable species of birds, reptiles and insects living wild within a beautiful 225 hectare (one square mile) valley, just 10 minutes from the central city.